zesk/build/documentation/source/guide/documentation.md

 [⬅ Return to top](../index.md)

-`Usage` is the output that a command generates when an error occurs or the user (typically) uses the `--help` argument with the command.
+**Usage** refers to the output that a command generates when an error occurs or the user (typically) uses the `--help` argument with the command.
+It shows _how to use_ the command.

 e.g.

-    > bin/build/identical-check.sh --help
+    ~/dev/build > identicalCheck
-    Need to specify at least one extension
+    [argument] Need to specify at least one --extension

-    Usage: identical-check.sh --extension extension --prefix prefix [ --cd directory ] [ --help ]
+    Usage: identicalCheck --extension extension --prefix prefix [ --exclude pattern ] [ --cd directory ] [ --repair directory ] [ --token token ] [ --skip file ] [ --ignore-singles ] [ --no-map ] [ --debug ] [ --help ] [ --singles singlesFiles ] [ --single singleToken ]

         --extension extension   Required.
+String.
 One or more extensions to search for in the current directory.
         --prefix prefix         Required.
-A text prefix to search for to identify identical sections (e.g. `# IDENTICAL`) (may specify more than one)
+String.
+A text prefix to search for to identify identical sections (e.g. # IDENTICAL) (may specify more than one)
-        --cd directory         Optional.
-Change to this directory before running.
-Defaults to current directory.
-        --help                 Optional.
-This help.
-        etc.
+        --exclude pattern       Optional.
+String.
+One or more patterns of paths to exclude.
+Similar to pattern used in find.
+    ... continues

 If your terminal supports colors, then colors are used to make the help more readable.